Permits: How to get residence permit and CPR number

 You will receive further information about this directly from the Academy after you have got your final admission letter.

-If you arrive in Denmark earlier or later than study start
+Arrive in Denmark earlier than 6 weeks before study start

 If you arrive earlier than 6 weeks before study start or after our orientation days, you will need to go to the State Administration centre yourself for your residence permit, and then to Citizen Services in Aarhus for your CPR number.